Darker/auto-client/README.md

 # PVP.bot - Client automation for lazy players
 **Auto call, auto accept and other automatic features for League of Legends (LoL) PVP.net Client launcher**
+ - Autocall your lane
+ - Autopick - automatically pick a champion
+ - Autoaccept - teambuilder games automatically accept players when captain
+ - Autoready - automatically press ready in teambuilder
+ - **Works when client is behind another window**
+ - **Doesn't move your mouse**

 For detailed information, [please refer to wiki](https://github.com/Darker/auto-client/wiki).
 On this page I'll rather post some technical info and SEO meaningless texts.